-The restaurant is a family business, now run by the third generation – Borja, Patricia and Guillermo Sierra Calvo – in the same barrio in which it was founded in 1974, Zona Franca.
+The restaurant is a family business, now run by the third generation – Borja, Patricia and Guillermo Sierra Calvo – in the same barrio in which it was founded in 1974, La Marina del Port.
 This modern neighborhood is part residential and part industrial, a bit far from Barcelona’s center, located near the merchant port behind Montjuic and on the way to the airport.

 Originally, the place was a small granja, a kind of typical Catalan shop-bar where one can eat breakfast and supper and buy farm products such as milk, cold cuts for bocadillos, coffee and hot chocolate.
 After the current owners’ grandparents bought the old granja, they began improving its offerings and moving in a more ambitious direction, bringing in high-quality products such as Iberian hams, French pâtés and Swiss cheeses.

 Significant change really came to Granja Elena with Borja’s mother, Olga, who started cooking dishes at home to sell at the shop.
 This move was such a success that the family decided to put in a new kitchen so that these traditional dishes could be prepared in the shop itself.

 The current owners are professionals through and through.
 Borja is the head chef; Patricia, the sommelier, has assembled an interesting and excellent wine list; and their brother, Guillermo, takes care of the bar.
 Their aunt Carmen has been the breakfast cook for 17 years, making smaller versions of the lunch offerings for early diners.